 Once you've tested what images are best for your target audience, stay consistent to help your customers become more familiar with your website over time.

 By the way, presentations are also an important means of communication - both internally and externally, where companies can show that their language is consistent and target-group-specific.
 Recently Shutterstock announced a cooperation with Microsoft PowerPoint.

-For example, Shutterstock makes it easy to create presentations with the new Microsoft PowerPoint add-in.
-PowerPoint users can search for images, access the preview and insert desired contents of the collection directly into the respective slides.
-It's a great way to showcase PowerPoint presentations with stunning photos, vibrant backgrounds, and unique illustrations.
+With the new add-in for Microsoft PowerPoint, Shutterstock, for example, simplifies the creation of presentations.
+PowerPoint users can search for images, access the preview and insert the desired contents of the collection directly into the respective slides.
+From now on, PowerPoint presentations simply impress with outstanding photos, bright backgrounds and unique illustrations.